Anastasia Beverly Hills

 Anastasia Beverly Hills, also known as ABH, is an American cosmetics company best known for its eyebrow products.
 The company was founded by Romanian-born Anastasia Soare in 1997, in Beverly Hills, California.
 Soare's daughter Claudia Soare, also known as Norvina, is the president of the company.
 In 2023, the company was reported to be worth approximately $500 million, with $240 million in annual revenue.

 History

 Anastasia Beverly Hills was founded in 1997 by Anastasia Soare when she opened her flagship salon in Beverly Hills.
 The company's first product line was released in 2000.
 The brand has become known for its eyebrow products and for introducing a new brow-shaping service to customers, the "Golden Ratio Eyebrow Shaping Method."
 The Method aims to finding balance, symmetry, and beauty through the creation of arches that perfectly frame any face shape.

-Since its launch, Anastasia Beverly Hills has grown to sell over 485 products in over 2,000 stores worldwide, including Dillard's, Macy's, Nordstrom, Sephora and ULTA.
+Since its launch, Anastasia Beverly Hills has grown to sell over 485 products in over 2,000 stores worldwide, including Dillard's, Macy's, Nordstrom, Sephora and Ulta Beauty.
 Their products are also sold in over 25 countries.

 Soare sold a minority stake in the business to a private equity firm in 2018.